ISO 13485:2016 & Annex L

 - Integrating high level, common business management goals, issues, needs

-Annex SL addresses these needs by alignment of similar clauses and includes:
+Annex L addresses these needs by the alignment of similar clauses and includes:

-Annex SL outlines additional requirements to both document and communicate the QMS.
+Annex L outlines additional requirements to both documents and communicates the QMS.
 This expanded approach to documentation is meant to allow and support other means of viewing, storing, revising and distributing documentation such as via internal and external networks (i.e. cloud computing) and a wider array of formats.

 It remains to be seen how ISO 13485 will consider the “Context of the Organization”, which requires the company to listen not only to customers, employees, and suppliers but to those who their operations may also affect, such as the communities in which they operate or have significant influence.
 Quality planning then becomes a broader search to uncover potentially relevant issues that may impact operations, and the development of a quality policy for a “newer age” – for instance as a deeper information base to decide how risks might be better anticipated.

 An IMS can streamline a businesses operation by merging different areas of compliance.
 For example, combining quality, environmental and safety into a single IMS requires fewer resources and is more likely to succeed than maintaining separate management systems for each.
 Standards can either be combined or integrated.
 An Integrated Management System integrates two or more standards from different disciplines into one.
 (Example: ISO 9001, ISO 14001, ISO 45001.)
 A Combined Management System combines two more standards from the same discipline into one.
 (Example: ISO 9001, ISO 13485.)
 Companies visiting our IMS website, often request combinations of standards such as: